aksommerville/ra3/README.md

 - [ ] Backend
 - - [ ] Real time framebuffer stream and input override -- support the GDEX use case, where there's an RA server on each play station, and admin on a laptop.
 - - - [ ] Have game open its own server so web client can connect directly, don't pass thru a middleman.
-- - [ ] Protect against immediate failure from the menu.
+- - [x] Protect against immediate failure from the menu.
+- - [ ] Combine the 5 metdata calls so menu can get them all at once. /api/listids, /api/meta/{genre,author,platform,daterange}
 - [ ] db: Add multiple files from fs by providing one path.
 - [ ] db: Support for automatic updates.
 Record gittable directories?
 - [x] db: I think play time is broken, or we're failing to finalize it.
 Are there any >0-minute plays in the db right now?